Grenville orogeny: Adirondacks

 This region consists of a massive dome of Proterozoic rock on the New York-Canada border.
 Both the Elzevirian (c.
 1250–1190 Ma) and Ottawan (c.
 1080–1020 Ma) orogenic pulses are recorded in the Adirondacks, producing high-grade metamorphic rock.
-A northwest-trending high-strain shear zone separates the dome into the Highlands to the southeast and the Lowlands to the northwest.
-It is believed that the shear zone (the Carthage-Colton) was a transpressional boundary during the Ottawan, when the Highlands were thrust over the Lowlands.
+A northwest-trending high-strain shear zone separates the dome into the highlands to the southeast and the lowlands to the northwest.
+It is believed that the shear zone (the Carthage-Colton) was a transpressional boundary during the Ottawan, when the highlands were thrust over the lowlands.

 Grenville province

-The Grenville province is named for the village of Grenville in Quebec, and constitutes the youngest portion of the Canadian Shield.
+The Grenville province is named for Grenville, Quebec, and constitutes the youngest portion of the Canadian Shield.
 Since the area has not undergone any regional metamorphic overprinting since the orogeny, it is considered an ideal study area for Grenville and pre-Grenville age tectonics.
 Hence, most of what is known about the orogeny and its processes is derived from the Grenville Province.
+The Laurentian Mountains are a part of the province.